Crackpot index

-The crackpot index is a number that rates scientific claims or the individuals that make them, in conjunction with a method for computing that number.
-While the indices have been created for their humorous value, their general concepts can be applied in other fields like risk management.
+The Crackpot Index is a number that rates scientific claims or the individuals that make them, in conjunction with a method for computing that number.
+It was proposed by John C. Baez in 1992, and updated in 1998.

+While the index was created for its humorous value, the general concepts can be applied in other fields like risk management.

 Baez's crackpot index

-The method, proposed semi-seriously by mathematical physicist John C. Baez in 1992, computes an index by responses to a list of 36 questions, each positive response contributing a point value ranging from 1 to 50.
-The computation is initialized with a value of −5.
+The method was initially proposed semi-seriously by mathematical physicist John C. Baez in 1992, and then revised in 1998.
+The index used responses to a list of 37 questions, each positive response contributing a point value ranging from 1 to 50; the computation is initialized with a value of −5.
 An earlier version only had 17 questions with point values for each ranging from 1 to 40.

-Presumably any positive value of the index indicates crankiness.